Carers Allowance

 What is Carers Allowance?

 Carer’s Allowance is a weekly cash payment for anyone who spends at least 35 hours a week looking after someone who gets the care component of DLA at the middle or higher rate, (or either rate of the daily living component of PIP) but is not paid to do this.
-It is currently paid at a rate of £76.75 per week (2023/24).
+It is currently paid at a rate of £81.90 per week (2024/25).

 If you are a student, you can claim as long as you are studying for less than 21 hours a week.
 If you work full time and someone else cares for your child they can claim the benefit instead.

-CA is taxed.
 Expenses include up to 50% of what you pay into a pension, and childcare costs worth up to half your income (after other deductions have been made).

-However, the amount you can earn changes yearly so be sure to check what you can earn before you claim.
+You can only claim CA for one person.
 If you have more than one child with additional needs, it may be that if someone else does a lot of caring, they can claim for CA for them instead.
 You don’t have to be related to or living at the same address to claim CA. But you do need to be at least 16 years old.

-CA is taxable and counted as income if you are on other means tested benefits, there are good reasons to claim.
+CA is taxable and counted as income if you are on other means tested benefits, but there are good reasons to claim.
 It’s worth claiming CA if you are on Universal Credit or Income Support, because although CA is deducted from your benefit, claiming it protects your pension and makes you eligible for a Carer’s Premium, so overall you will be better off.
 If your family claims tax credits or universal credit, be sure to tell HM Revenue & Customs (HMRC) if you start claiming CA or you may be overpaid.

 Making a claim